marioortizmanero/speedbumpapp.com/content/en/blog/social-media-timer/index.md

 ### Q: Can I set different limits for weekdays versus weekends?

 A: Yes, most solutions including iOS Screen Time, Android Digital Wellbeing, and third-party apps offer day-specific scheduling.

+### Q: What is 'chronically online' or 'terminally online'?

+A: Someone chronically online is a person who is isolated due to excessive internet use.
+They may be out of touch with reality and give major importance to Internet culture.